John Wayne in Lone Pine

 In search for John Wayne locations in the Alabama Hills, from Lone Pine drive up Whitney Portal Road.
 At his signpost, turn right on Movie Road.

 Turn onto Whitney Portal Road at the only stoplight in town.
 If you follow the road all the way through, it’ll take you up to the Whitney Portal area.
-When mountain man Henry Fonda built his cabin up there in How the West Was Won, it was still called Hunter’s Flats.
-It is now a quiet camping area, 4,000 feet high above Lone Pine.
+The quiet camping area, 4,000 feet high above Lone Pine, was called Hunter's Flats in the old days.
+The long winding road was used in several movies.
+In High Sierra, Humphrey Bogart flees from the police, in Springfield Rifle, Gary Cooper hunts horse thieves, in Brigham Young, Tyrone Power is looking for the promised land.

 The early John Wayne B-western "Lawless Range" was shot in the Alabama Hills, from May 19 to June 3, 1934.